Skip to main content

 Applicants from a recognised majority English speaking countries (MESCs) do not need to meet these requirements.

 The teaching on the course is very much in line with the 3D Design Department ethos, involving studio practice, research, workshops, guest lecturers and visiting lecturers, who enrich the provision.
+We also have rich blended learning content.

 When not attending timetabled sessions you will be expected to continue learning independently through self-study.
 This typically will involve reading journal articles and books, working on individual and group projects, undertaking preparing coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the online virtual learning platform.